Ctru14/Dia-Bot/README.md

 ## DataCollection.py

-Contains the DataCollection class which has 4 subclasses: SoundLevelCollection, VibrationCollection, PositionCollection, and TemperatureCollection
+Description: Contains the DataCollection class which has 4 subclasses: SoundLevelCollection, VibrationCollection, PositionCollection, and TemperatureCollection

 ### DataCollection Class